 And somewhere someone will feel alone, confused, and scared.

-Your stories can assure them they’re not alone, that it’s OK to be confused and scared, and that they’ll make it through this just like so many have before them.
+Your stories help assure them they’re not alone, that it’s OK to be confused and scared, and that they’ll make it through this just like so many have before them.

 Your stories have the power and potential to light a fire in someone who will start fundraising on behalf of Fragile X.

-Please consider sharing your story about someone special to you living with Fragile X. Your story, together with our ongoing advocacy efforts, can help ensure:
+Your stories, together with our ongoing advocacy efforts, can help ensure:

 - Public awareness of Fragile X and the risks of being a carrier.